United States involvement in regime change

 Since the 19th century, the United States government has participated and interfered, both overtly and covertly, in the replacement of many foreign governments.
 In the latter half of the 19th century, the U.S. government initiated actions for regime change mainly in Latin America and the southwest Pacific, including the Spanish–American and Philippine–American wars.
-At the onset of the 20th century, the United States shaped or installed governments in many countries around the world, including neighbors Panama, Honduras, Nicaragua, Mexico, Haiti, and the Dominican Republic.
+At the onset of the 20th century, the United States shaped or installed governments in many countries around the world, including neighbors Hawaii, Panama, Honduras, Nicaragua, Mexico, Haiti, and the Dominican Republic.

-During World War II, the United States helped overthrow many Nazi German or Imperial Japanese puppet regimes.
+During World War II, the U.S. helped overthrow many Nazi German or Imperial Japanese puppet regimes.
 Examples include regimes in the Philippines, Korea, East China, and parts of Europe.
-United States forces, together with the Soviet Union, were also instrumental in removing Adolf Hitler from power in Germany and Benito Mussolini in Italy.
+United States forces, together with the United Kingdom and Soviet Union, were also instrumental in collapsing Adolf Hitler's government in Germany and deposing Benito Mussolini in Italy.